skogaby/butterfly/README.md

 This is **butterfly**, an e-AMUSEMENT server targeting Dance Dance Revolution A. This is a mostly-fully-featured server, intended for local usage.

 ### Features:
-* Full support for profile creation, score saving, options saving. etc.
+* Full support for profile creation, score saving, options saving, rivals, etc.
   * Carding in works as expected, and any number of profiles is supported
 * Forced full unlock (currently event progress is not tracked / everything is fully unlocked already)
 * Can run on Windows/Mac/Linux